-TORONTO, Jan.
-20 /CNW/ - In light of the Government of Canada's decision to expedite immigration applications from Haitians with family in Canada on compassionate grounds, the Canadian Society of Immigration Consultants (CSIC) is cautioning those who might decide to hire a paid immigration representative to only hire one that is authorized by the Canadian Government.
+TORONTO, April 16 /CNW/ - The RCMP charged an uncertified immigration consultant in Windsor with fraud yesterday, prompting the Canadian Society of Immigration Consultants (CSIC) to warn consumers who might decide to hire a paid immigration representative to only hire one that is authorized by the Canadian Government.

-The Canadian Society of Immigration Consultants is the professional regulatory body for immigration consultants in Canada.
-Established in 2004 it currently has more than 1600 members.
+The Canadian Society of Immigration Consultants is the professional regulatory body for Certified Canadian Immigration Consultants.
+Established in 2004 it currently has nearly 1,700 members.
 CSIC's mandate is to protect consumers of immigration consulting services.
 Consequently, it is responsible for ensuring the education, competency testing and the discipline of its members.
 CSIC also requires its members to carry errors and omissions insurance and to contribute to a compensation fund.
+The best way to find a CCIC is via CSIC's toll free referral line, 1-877-311-7926.

 SOURCE CANADIAN SOCIETY OF IMMIGRATION CONSULTANTS